ShaneCurcuru/shaneslides/README.md

 Then open your browser to http://localhost:8000/apachecon (for example) and click on the .html file for the presentation to run.

+### Ddbugging

+Even working locally, when changing slides/css/images, you may need to force refresh in developer mode or otherwise explicitly clear caches.

 ## Conferences

 I speak regularly at [ApacheCon and